Grand National Tips 2021

 Grand National 2021 Tips: Tiger Roll

-The horse’s trainer is well-know Gordon Elliot.
+Tiger Roll’s trainer is the well-known Gordon Elliot.
 He is also known as the youngest ever trainer to win the most prestigious steeplechase, the Aintree Grand National.
-That happened back in 2017 when Elliot was only 29 years old.
+That happened back in 2007 when Elliot was only 29 years old and he trained a horse called Silver Birch to win the race.
 He’s also been very successful in Cheltenham Festival over the last few years, and in 2018, he also won the Irish Grand National.

 As you can see, Tiger Roll wrote himself into the Grand National history books.
 It remains to see if he will participate in his third Grand National in 2021.
 One thing is sure though.
 If he does, he’ll definitely be one of the market leaders.